-Note that therefore, the dominant contribution for both energy and total particle number comes from quantas of momentum $k\leq m$.
+It is important here to emphasize that the dominant contribution for both energy and total particle number comes from the quanta of momentum $k\leq m$.
 That is the reason why the size of the soliton energy density is $m^{-1}$.
-The finite number quantas contained in this state reflects the fact that quantum mechanically vacuum state $\phi=0$ is unstable
+The finite number of quanta contained in this state reflects the fact that quantum mechanically vacuum state $\phi=0$ is unstable

-From this point of view, we can say that creation of non-topological soliton reflects instability of vacuum $\phi=0$.
-Also, note that in classical limit only it becomes energy eigenstate and amplitude in eq.(2.15) vanishes.
+From this point of view, we can say that creation of non-topological soliton reflects the instability of the vacuum $\phi=0$.
+Further, in classical limit only it becomes the energy eigenstate, and amplitude in (\ref{2}) vanishes.